Swadesh06/BYOP_Repro_UPop/README.md

 # Description 📝
-A novel pruning algorithm , UPop is is shown implented in this paper: https://proceedings.mlr.press/v202/shi23e/shi23e.pdf
+A novel pruning algorithm , UPop is is shown implented in this paper: https://proceedings.mlr.press/v202/shi23e/shi23e.pdf The main file for my code is : Main_UPop:DeiT_Implementation_v9.ipynb

 This study primarily focuses on implementing UPop on a DeiT model performingimage classification on the CIFAR-10 Dataset, and will aim to examine the following claims and experiments:
 -	Examine the feasibility of compression offered by Progressive Pruning at higher compression ratios